Rifle/Pistol, Shotgun, & Archery A, C, D

 - Shooting fully automatic firearms or using a device that simulates fully automatic firing is prohibited.

-- Rapid fire and firing from the hip is prohibited.
+- Rapid fire/burst fire is prohibited.
+Firing from the hip is prohibited.

 - During a cease fire, all firearms shall be unloaded, placed on a bench with actions open, and may not be handled.
 Do not go down range until all shooters are behind the yellow line and all shooters have acknowledged the cease fire by announcing “clear”.